garden-io/garden/docs/module-types/helm.md

       - source:
         # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory.
         target: .
+    # The Deployment, DaemonSet or StatefulSet that Garden should use to execute this task.
+If not specified, the
+    # `serviceResource` configured on the module will be used.
+If neither is specified, an error will be thrown.
+    resource:
+      # The type of Kubernetes resource to sync files to.
+      kind: Deployment

+      # The name of a container in the target.
+Specify this if the target contains more than one container and the
+      # main container is not the first container in the spec.
+      containerName:

+      # The name of the resource to sync to.
+If the chart contains a single resource of the specified Kind, this can
+      # be omitted.
+      # This can include a Helm template string, e.g. '{{ template "my-chart.fullname" . }}'.
+This allows you to
+      # easily match the dynamic names given by Helm.
+In most cases you should copy this directly from the template in
+      # question in order to match it.
+Note that you may need to add single quotes around the string for the YAML to
+      # be parsed correctly.
+      name:

+      # The Garden module that contains the sources for the container.
+This needs to be specified under
+      # `serviceResource` in order to enable hot-reloading for the chart, but is not necessary for tasks and tests.
+      # Must be a `container` module, and for hot-reloading to work you must specify the `hotReload` field on the
+      # container module.
+      # Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`
+      containerModule:

+      # If specified, overrides the arguments for the main container when running in hot-reload mode.
+      hotReloadArgs:

 # The test suite definitions for this module.
 tests: